YetAnotherNerd/whatlastgenre/README.md

 ##### Optional dependencies
 * `rauth` is required for Discogs.
 If you want to use Discogs, install `rauth` with pip like above and activate `discogs` in the config file (see below).
-* `lxml` is required for RateYourMusic.
-If you want to use RateYourMusic, install `lxml` with pip like above and activate `rymusic` in the config file (see below).
 * `requests-cache` can additionally cache the raw queries from requests if installed.
 This is mainly a developers feature.